urbit/urbit/pkg/hs/urbit-proto/baupla.md

 In the subsequent section on pattern matching reform, I give a proposal that happens to fix this problem.
 Part of the proposal is that "patterns" become expressionlike rather than typelike in syntax.
-The foregoing discussion actually explains why this shift is mandatory:
+The foregoing discussion actually gives one reason why this shift is mandatory:
 - We want to be able to "apply a face" during a pattern match, as distinct from requiring it.
+- It is unclear what this would mean *in a type* other than that (some) faces are optional.
 - But any notion of "optional face" in the type system (where not having the face nests under having it) will give rise to a Liskov violation.
 - Therefore such optionality must not be in the syntax of types.